 Next, apply the sealant.
 You can use diluted PVA glue or a vinyl spray sealant.
 Both work equally well, although the PVA glue will dissolve if exposed to moisture.

 It’s likely you will need to repeat the process by sanding the sealant layer and applying another coat to ensure it’s properly sealed.

 As per the above instructions for MDF edges, ensure your MDF is smooth before you apply any sealer.

-Something like this Loctite Spray Primer is solvent based and will work well on MDF, giving you a perfect sealed surface to paint.
+Something like this Loctite Spray Primer is solvent-based and will work well on MDF, giving you a perfectly sealed surface to paint.

 It’s a bad idea to expose MDF to moisture, even if it has been sealed beforehand.

 In recent years, homebuilding companies have started using sealed MDF for outdoor trim and other exterior fixings.
 Even though these are sealed and painted, after some time outside they all end up the same.
 A mushy mess.